doritoes/AI-PC-Labs/Captcha_Solver/advanced/README.md

 WARNING you are entering dependency hell.
 The following was tested on this specific environment.

+WARNING this is running on the very edge of RAM.
+You NEED to close out all apps when you are training.
+If memory utilization goes over 91%, find something to close.
+If the Eposh time goes too high, check memory.
+If you there is a lot of SSD disk activity, you are swapping memory.
+Reduce your RAM usage.
+Sometimes you need to do a hard clear of GPU cache: `python -c "import torch; torch.xpu.empty_cache(); print('✅ XPU Cache Cleared')"`

 NOTE Once the model is at 90% accuracy you can increase the complexity of the augmentations like adding noise or lines

 1. If you haven't already, install Python 3.12